michaelflood1/linuxassignment1/README.md

       use the one we uploaded earlier.
     * Change your hostname to something easy to type, the project you are working on is a good choice.
     >[!IMPORTANT]
-    > If you are planning to add a cloud init Config to this droplet please complete section 4: Creating and Using a Cloud Init File first
+    > If you are planning to add a cloud init Config to this droplet please complete section 4:[Creating and Using a Cloud Init File](#creating-and-using-a-cloud-init-file) first.

     * Under Advanced options click the ***Add Initialization scripts*** button and paste your yaml here.